polipodi/neoload-web-deployment/README.md

     - 2 ways to stop NeoLoad Web properly:

-        - On the terminal where you launch your NeoLoad Web, type CTRL C.
+        - On the terminal where you launch your NeoLoad Web, type *CTRL C*.

             **or**